google/briolette/README.md

 Additionally, see
 [xaptum/ecdaa](https://github.com/xaptum/ecdaa/blob/master/doc/BUILDING.md) for
-any system requirements for building AMCL or ECDAA, such as cmake and libtss2.
+any system requirements for building AMCL or ECDAA, such as cmake.

 Diagram generation depends on [PlantUML](https://plantuml.com/).